 While the proposed Secretarial Determination is an inherently governmental function that may not be delegated to others, the Federal Parties understand and recognize the unique nature of this task and are committed to participating in the development of the basis for the Secretarial Determination in a Timely, open, transparent manner and employing the highest standards of scientific integrity.
-As part of that process and as appropriate and governed by Applicable Law, the Secretary will
+As part of that process and as appropriate and governed by Applicable Law, the Secretary will:

-- A. seek the input from the other Parties and the public, on: - i. the identification of data and analysis necessary to make the Secretarial Determination; - ii. identification of existing data and analysis and the protocols needed to assess its sufficiency; - iii. work plans to obtain and study new information necessary to fill material data gaps that may exist; and - iv. any other process to gather, develop, and assess any additional data, existing data, or analysis determined necessary by the United States to support the Secretarial Determination, - B. utilize the expertise each of the Parties may have with regard to data and analysis that is necessary to support the Secretarial Determination, and - C. create the means by which the Parties can ensure Timely performance of the studies.
+- A. seek the input from the other Parties and the public, on: - i. identification of data and analysis necessary to make the Secretarial Determination; - ii. identification of existing data and analysis and the protocols needed to assess its sufficiency; - iii. work plans to obtain and study new information necessary to fill material data gaps that may exist, which may include sediment contamination studies (including but not limited to dioxin); and - iv. any other process to gather, develop, and assess any additional data, existing data, or analysis determined necessary by the United States to support the Secretarial Determination, - B. utilize the expertise each of the Parties may have with regard to data and analysis that is necessary to support the Secretarial Determination; and - C. create the means by which the Parties can ensure Timely performance of the studies.